What Is an Antecedent? (with Examples)

 - The pie tin was empty because Lee had eaten it.
 (This is a little untidy because the intended antecedent (pie) is an adjective.
 Antecedents are meant to be nouns or pronouns, not adjectives.
 This is quite a technical error, but it's worth a rewrite.
 "The tin was empty because Lee had eaten the pie" is one option.)

 - The journalist's article reflects his experience.
 (This is a little untidy because the intended antecedent (the journalist) is in the possessive case and therefore acting as an adjective.
-Remember that antecedents are not meant to adjectives.
+Remember that antecedents are not meant to represent adjectives.
 It's worth a rewrite.
 "The journalist reflects his experience in the article" is an option.)

 - To deliver oxygen fast to its hard-working muscles, the cheetah's respiratory tract is enlarged.
 (As a standalone sentence, this is untidy because the intended antecedent of its (the cheetah) is a possessive-case noun.
 But, you could make a claim for the antecedent being in a previous sentence.
 Don't though.
 Try to keep each of your sentences tidy.)